-You have the option to select one of your existing user segments and apply to the category.
-Only users in the segment you choose will receive messages from campaigns if the engagement category is applied.
+You have the option to select one of your existing user segments and apply to the category or send to your whole user base (select Everybody from the drop dow menu).
+If you select a segment, only users in that segment will receive messages from campaigns if the engagement category is applied.

-For urgent alerts, subscription status can be ignored and the campaign will be sent to users who have opted-out from receiving messages.
+For urgent alerts, subscription status can be ignored and the campaign will be sent to users regardless of their subscription status (both subscribed and not subscribed users).

 This should be used with extreme caution and in compliance with consumer data protection laws like GDPR.